civl-verifier/civl-verifier.github.io/tutorial.md

 Reasoning about concurrent programs is difficult because of the possibility of interference among concurrently-executing procedures.
-We now present the various features in CIVL targeted towards specifying and controlling interference.
 The following program introduces location invariants, the simplest specification idiom addressing interference.